ibmdb/python-ibmdb/IBM_DB/ibm_db/README.md

 ```

-You would need to set LD_LIBRARY_PATH to point to lib folder as per the installation location of clidriver in your environment.
+You would need to set DYLD_LIBRARY_PATH to point to lib folder as per the installation location of clidriver in your environment.
 Assuming the driver is installed at /usr/local/lib/python3.5/site-packages/clidriver, you can set the path as:

 ```
 export DYLD_LIBRARY_PATH=/usr/local/lib/python3.5/site-packages/clidriver/lib:$DYLD_LIBRARY_PATH